fiolj/sparta/doc/compute_fft_grid.rst

 timesteps can be averaged by the :ref:`fix ave/grid<command-fix-ave-grid>` command.

-An FFT is performed on each input value independently.
+A FFT is performed on each input value independently.

 Each listed input can be the result of a :ref:`compute<command-compute>` or :ref:`fix<command-fix>` or the evaluation of a :ref:`variable<command-variable>`,